2022 NBA draft

 The 2022 NBA draft (branded as the 2022 NBA Draft presented by State Farm for sponsorship reasons), the 76th edition of the National Basketball Association's annual draft, was held on June 23, 2022, at Barclays Center in Brooklyn, New York.
 The 2022 edition marked a return to the draft's normal June date after postponements were made in 2020 and 2021 due to the COVID-19 pandemic.
 This draft was the first of at least three straight NBA drafts that consisted of only 58 picks instead of the typical 60 due to the loss of a second-round pick for both the Milwaukee Bucks and the Miami Heat for violating the NBA's tampering rules during free agency.
 The first pick was made by the Orlando Magic, who selected Paolo Banchero from Duke.
 Banchero went on to win Rookie of the Year.

-Draft picks
+Draft selections

 Paolo Banchero was selected 1st overall by the Orlando Magic and voted the Rookie of the Year.

+Chet Holmgren was selected 2nd overall by the Oklahoma City Thunder.

 Jabari Smith Jr. was selected 3rd overall by the Houston Rockets.

 Keegan Murray was selected 4th overall by the Sacramento Kings.

 Jaden Ivey was selected 5th overall by the Detroit Pistons.

+Jalen Williams was selected 12th by the Oklahoma City Thunder.

-Bennedict Mathurin was selected 6th overall by the Indiana Pacers.
+Jalen Duren was selected 13th overall by the Charlotte Hornets (traded to the Detroit Pistons via the New York Knicks).

 Tari Eason was selected 17th overall by the Houston Rockets.

 Walker Kessler was selected 22nd overall by the Memphis Grizzlies (traded to the Utah Jazz via the Minnesota Timberwolves).

 Peyton Watson was selected 30th overall by the Oklahoma City Thunder (traded to the Denver Nuggets).

 Andrew Nembhard was selected 31st overall by the Indiana Pacers.